impredicative/irc-rss-feed-bot/README.md

   * The repo must exist; it is not created by the bot.
 It is recommended that an empty new repo is used.
 If the repo is of public interest, it can be requested to be moved into the [`feedarchive`](https://github.com/feedarchive) organization by filing an issue.
   * The GitHub user must have access to write to the repo.
 It is recommended that a dedicated new service account be used, not your primary user account.
-  * A GitHub [personal access token](https://github.com/settings/tokens) is required with access to the entire "_repo_" scope.
+  * A GitHub [personal access token](https://github.com/settings/tokens) is required with access to the entire `repo` and `gist` scopes.
+The `repo` scope is used for making commits.
+The `gist` scope is used for sharing search results.
-This token is provisioned for the bot via the `GITHUB_TOKEN` secret environment variable.
+The token is provisioned for the bot via the `GITHUB_TOKEN` secret environment variable.

 ##### Developer
 * **`log.irc`**: If `true`, low level IRC events are logged by `miniirc`.
 These are quite noisy.
 Its default is `false`.